Concern about COVID-19 spike looms over Fourth of July celebrations

 KANSAS CITY, Kan.
-(Nexstar Media Wire) — As America celebrates Independence Day, doctors warn we aren’t free from the danger of COVID-19 or its variants.
+(WDAF) – As America celebrates Independence Day, doctors warn we aren’t free from the danger of COVID-19 or its variants.

 While some aspects of the Fourth of July weekend differ between 2020 and 2021, others are much the same.
 In 2021, swimming pools are open, large gatherings are organized and public fireworks displays are planned.
 But, in 2021, just like in 2020, doctors are warning of the danger of spiking COVID-19 cases across the country.